Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ### Background Daemon
 * FIX: log "reconnecting to DB" only when doing so (#353)
+* FEATURE: log a notice, when main processes DB connection is ready (#354)

 ### Requirements
 * BREAKING: PHP 7.1 is now required (#351)